triazo/immersive_scaler/Readme.md

   of 42 to 45 percent with more stylized models with longer legs going below 40 percent at the cost of accuracy of fit.

+- **Custom Arm Ratio**: Basically, how long your arms are relative to your height.
+This option corresponds to vrchat's `--custom-arm-ratio` launch option.
+When the number provided here matches the number passed as an argument (or the default, 0.4537), scale by arm mode should be identical to scale by height mode.
+This option is useful to quickly get an avatar with arms that are the right length.
+The default is vrchat's default but it's reccomended to lower it a tiny bit to match your own preference.
+I personally go around 0.43, and 0.415 was used in a previous vrchat beta.

 - **Arm Thickness**: When making the arms longer (or shorter), this determines how much the other axis should be scaled to match the